AndrewLuyt/document_dissimilarity/readme.md

 reports.
 Techniques such as the one illustrated here are part of the field of **text mining**.

+**This document presents a high-level overview.
+Code implementing everything discussed here is available in the [Github repository](https://github.com/AndrewLuyt/document_dissimilarity)**

 By summarizing a document as a simple vector of word counts, we can use some simple linear algebra to compare documents and get a measure for their **dis**similarity.
 With this measure, low values mean documents